Launched in May 2023, the LGBTQ+ Index is a groundbreaking tool that measures charitable giving to U.S. organizations serving the LGBTQ+ community.

 This definition may seem straightforward, but measuring giving to the LGBTQ+ community is quite challenging since many charitable organizations have multiple programs that serve different populations.
 As such, the researchers exercised a certain degree of judgment in creating the LGBTQ+ Index.
 For example, to the extent possible, the researchers tried to target HIV/AIDS organizations that specifically serve the LGBTQ+ community for inclusion in the Index.
 However, available information on these organizations often made it challenging to make this distinction.

-Informed by a review of the relevant literature and published organization listings, the researchers developed initial sets of inclusionary words and phrases (key words), exclusionary words and phrases (stop words), and other criteria to establish logical “rules'' to identify potential organizations for the LGBTQ+ Index.
+Informed by a review of the relevant literature and published organization listings, the researchers developed initial sets of inclusionary words and phrases (key words), exclusionary words and phrases (stop words), and other criteria to establish logical “rules” to identify potential organizations for the LGBTQ+ Index.
 Generating the final set of nearly 50 rules (from nearly 100 tested) was an iterative process.
 Initial rules were applied to organization names, mission statements, and other identifiers.
 Manual verification of a random sample of the results led to modification of the initial rules and the creation of new rules.

-Following this process, the final set of rules was applied to the full population of 2,170,921 registered charitable organizations found in IRS Business Master Files (BMF) between 1989 and 2022, resulting in 4,104 LGBTQ+ organizations, 2,773 of which were registered during circa 2019 per BMF.
+Following this process, the final set of rules was applied to the full population of 2,250,753 registered charitable organizations found in IRS Business Master Files (BMF) between 1989 and 2023, resulting in 4,237 LGBTQ+ organizations, 3,091 of which were registered during circa 2021 per BMF.
 In total, the researchers hand-checked 5,527 of the 8,758 potential LGBTQ+ organizations identified based on available information.

 The final set of LGBTQ+ Index rules and their sequencing are available upon request.
 The rules generally fall into the following 17 categories (exclusionary rules not shown):